Martinez hits MLB-best 25th HR as Red Sox beat Angels 9-6 | New Country 923

 Martinez’s shot went over the Green Monster in left-center, raising his big league-best RBI total to 64.
 In his first season with Boston, the slugger has the most home runs in Red Sox history before the end of June.

 Nunez hit Andrew Heaney’s first pitch of the second into the center-field bleachers.
-Leon hit an inside fastball off a billboard above the Green Monster.
+Leon drove an inside fastball off a billboard above the Green Monster.

 Boston starter Rick Porcello gave up four runs in 5 2/3 innings.
 Heaney was tagged for six runs in 3 1/3 innings.